mgrossnet/ucm-tools/README.md

     * This directory should be placed in the same directory the script is in as that is how the script references the axlsqltoolkit.
 * User account with AXL access to the UCM server

+The tools are named with two different prefixes depending on how the script can be or must be used.
+The two prefixes are:

+- Single
+    + This indicates the script is designed to modify one item type at a time.
+- Bulk
+    + This indicates the script is designed to use an accompanying text file with the data to be modified.

 ## Tools ##